1024inc/engineering-blog/eng-paths/engineering_manager.md

 - Comfortable managing team members with different skill sets and technical areas of focus.
 - Sells Beyond as a company and their organization as a team to potential candidates.
 Inspires potential recruits to join the company.
 - Leads and embodies team culture.
-- Identify and bring the right ICs to the critical outages and high impact issues meetings.
-Ensure communications are reaching the right audience channels.
+- During critical outages and high-impact issue investigations, identify and bring the right people to the group call.
+Ensure communication is clear and visible in the appropriate channels.

 </td></tr>
 <tr><td>